Kalvar/ios-KRBle/README.md

 ## How To Get Started

-KRBle implements the Bluetooth Low Engery (BLE), you can easy use this project to build your BLE applications.
+KRBle implements the Bluetooth Low Engery (BLE) and simulate SPP transfer big data ( ex : image、2,000 words ), central and peripheral can exchange the big data to each other, so, you can easy use this project to build your BLE applications.

 ``` objective-c
 #import "BLECentral.h"